 You can install the latest stable public release of GPlately

-This is the preferred method to install GPlately
+This is the preferred method for installing GPlately

 conda install -c conda-forge gplately

-We recommend creating a new conda environment inside which to install GPlately
+We recommend creating a new conda environment in which to install GPlately

 .
-This avoids any potential conflicts in your base Python environment.
-In the example below we create a new environment called "my-env
+This avoids any potential conflicts within your base Python environment.
+In the example below, we create a new environment called my-env

 conda create -n my-env